jvican/ujisso/README.md

 because the existing alternatives were not very clear in the protocol specification.
 Now, if you want you can built your own library in your favorite language (Clojure, Ruby, etc) without any excuse.
 Just code.

 ## Tell me the secret, how to use it
+First, import into your build.sbt or mvn (the following example is using SBT):
+`"com.github.jvican"   %%  "ujisso"  % "1.2"`

 Mixin the Uji Authentication trait and implement _hookWhenAuthenticated_, the function the library will execute when the authentication has succeed.
 After that, you have to declare a callback as an [URI](http://spray.io/documentation/1.1-SNAPSHOT/api/index.html#spray.http.Uri$), in order to redirect to that callback when the user has logged out from the UJI SSO.
 This callback is _callbackWhenLoggedOut_.